Planning your garden is an important step that many gardeners neglect. Get yourself some paper, make a map, and plan out

 Planning your garden includes making a plan for companion planting.
-The growth and production of many plants is enhanced if they are closely partnered with other plants.
+The growth and production of many plants are enhanced if they are closely partnered with other plants.
 Learn more about this interesting practice by reading this post by my blogging friend.

 Plan for Shade

 The amount of sun your garden receives each day will vary a lot based on the time of year.
 Shadows from trees or buildings, particularly those on the south side of your garden are much longer in the spring and fall.
 So you need to plan accordingly.
 Leafy greens can do well in the shade so plan those crops for the shady spring spots and then replace with sun love crops as the shade recedes.

 Plan for Seedlings

 If you grow your own seedlings be sure to take a little time to plan out the dates you want to get them started.
 Remember that most veggie starts need between 6 to 8 weeks before they are ready to transplant.
 To learn more about growing your own seedlings check out our Seed Starting Simplified course.

-As you yearly garden plan comes together make notes and put together a schedule of the actual dates you will be planting out in your garden.
+As your yearly garden plan comes together make notes and put together a schedule of the actual dates you will be planting out in your garden.
 We all have busy lives and having a planting schedule that you can transfer to your calendar is a great way to keep your garden on track.

 Planning your garden is an important step to having a successful garden!
-Take some time over the next 6 weeks or so to sit down and map our your garden year.
+Take some time over the next 6 weeks or so to sit down and map our your garden for this year!